xopxe/twrnip-post/README.md

     scp bbl-twitter.lua twrnip.lua twrnip.conf root@192.168.100.1:/root/twrnip/

-You might edit the twrnip.conf file to change, for example, what additional tags you want posted.
+You might edit the `twrnip.conf` file to change, for example, what additional tags you want posted.
 Also there you can change the name of the interface whose IP you want to publish (usually `pppoe-wan`, but it might be `ppp0` or something)

-Then log in into OpenWRT, go to the directory where you installed and run the tool manually doing `$ lua twrnip.lua` to authenticate with twitter.com
+Then log in into OpenWRT, go to the directory where you installed, and run the tool manually doing `$ lua twrnip.lua` to authenticate with twitter.com

 You'll be instructed to follow a link and then write in a PIN number found on that page.
 Just follow the on-screen instructions.
 Once the authentication is complete 3 files will be generated: `token.key`, `token.secret` and `screen.name`.
 You might save these files for use in another installation (I think).

 Once this is done you may test the installation doing `$ lua twrnip.lua` again.
+This should post tweet with you IP address.

 To automate the execution of the tool on IP changes copy the `99-twrnip` file into `/etc/hotplug/iface/`.
 Notice this is for 12.09
 "Attitude Adjustment" and newer OpenWRTs that use hotplug.
-You might have to edit this file if you installed the tool somewhere besides `/root/twrnip/`.
+You will have to edit this file if you installed the tool somewhere besides `/root/twrnip/`.
-Also this script watches to `wan` interface to detect a renumeration, if in your installation it is otherwise, edit this file.
-You can test everything forcing a IP renumration doing `ifup wan`.
+Also this script watches the `wan` interface to detect a renumeration, if you changed that in OpenWRT, edit this file.
+You can test everything forcing a IP renumeration doing `ifup wan`.

 ## License